uspgamedev/luasteam/docs/UGC.rst

 .. function:: UGC.startItemUpdate (consumerAppId, publishedFileId)

     :param number consumerAppId: The App ID that will be using this item.
-    :param PublishedFileId publishedFileId: The item to update.
+    :param uint64 publishedFileId: The item to update.
-    :returns: (`UGCUpdateHandle`) A handle that you can use with future calls to modify the item before finally sending the update.
+    :returns: (`uint64`) A handle that you can use with future calls to modify the item before finally sending the update.
     :SteamWorks: `StartItemUpdate <https://partner.steamgames.com/doc/api/ISteamUGC#StartItemUpdate>`_

     Starts the item update process.